Your Language Level

 - Is functionally competent for all everyday negotiations except when there are completely unpredictable problems.

 - In reading can understand the general idea of authentic texts and can write effective communications of information or opinion, but with a number of errors, or problems because of inability to handle some of the more complex structures.
-(CEF = B1)
+(CEFR = B1)

 - Can understand well enough to hold a continuous conversation with a native speaker.